eiffel-community/eiffel-intelligence/wiki/markdown/configuration.md

 - rules.path: http://somehost.com/full/path/to/ExtractionRules.json
 - rules.path: https://somehost.com/full/path/to/ExtractionRules.json

+## Defining keys to use in rule sets

+mergeidmarker is a property which can be used to define a keyword to use in the rule sets.

 ## Configuring aggregations

 Eiffel Intelligence saves aggregated objects in a database.
 It is possible